 Reduce air pollution walking: Prevent air pollution, save fuel, and get some exercise when you walk to your destination.
 Walking to school with your child is a fun activity that has multiple benefits.
 If you can’t give up driving, carpool whenever possible.

 Choose reusable products: An easy was to prevent pollution is by using reusable products like reusable water bottles instead of disposable single-use plastic water bottles.
 Reusable shopping bags, lunch boxes, cutlery, cloth napkins, and refillable ink pens are examples of readily available products to invest in.

 Save energy at home: Saving energy at home translates to less pollution too.
 Teach children energy saving habits like turning off the television when not in use, or turning the lights off when they leave the room.
 Washing clothes in cold water, insulating the roof, keeping curtains closed, and switching to energy-efficient light bulbs can all contribute to a more environmentally friendly home.

 Use Less Toxic Cleaning Supplies: Make the switch to cleaners with fewer ingredients, those labeled as eco-friendly, or ones that you can make at home.
 To make cleaning supplies at home you’ll need some basics like baking soda, white vinegar, or borax.
 Get started with free green cleaning recipes at http://ow.ly/ge2CV which links to Women’s Voices for the Earth.

-Choose products with less packaging: When all you need is the product wrapped inside, excess packaging is a source of waste.
+Choose products with less packaging: When all you need is the product wrapped inside, the excess packaging is a source of waste.
 While paper and cardboard are recyclable in our community, plastic film, plastic clamshells, foam, and twist ties are not.
-Before you buy consider what you will be doing with all the packaging, and if there are better alternative products to try.
+Before you buy consider what you will be doing with all the packaging and if there are better alternative products to try.